CSCfi/csc-user-guide/docs/apps/lastools.md

 ### LAStools commands

-Puhti installation includes only the open source tools of LAStools
+Puhti installation includes only the open source tools of LAStools.

 * laszip - compresses the LAS files in a completely lossless manner
 * lasinfo - prints out a quick overview of the contents of a LAS file